8/9/2024

 Chief Executive Officer

-The next group that they've done and actually have worked in actual customers using it for is the pathology area.
-The need for taking pathology and not taking pathology and are you getting it to the right pathology using the proper criteria to those particular groups.
-So there has been work being done on and a couple of different sites on that particular area.
-But those are the two that have been the focus at this point, but it can grow to other areas in terms of using guidelines and rules to understand appropriate for different types of all tests, I would think that would go along in those particular areas.
-So, hey, we'll be happy just in the imaging area by itself for the product set, that's a huge TAM and an opportunity and they seem to have some early moving advantage in the space and we'll continue to see what we can do to keep moving that forward.
+The next group that they've done and actually have worked and actual customers using it for is the pathology area.
+The need for, you know, taking pathology and not taking pathology and are you getting it to the right pathology and using the proper criteria to those particular groups.
+So there has been work being done on a couple of different sites on that particular area.
+But, you know, those are Those are the two that have been the focus at this point, but it can grow to other areas in terms of using, you know, guidelines and rules to understand appropriate for different types of all tests.
+I would think that would go along in those particular areas.
+So, hey, we'll be happy just in the imaging area by itself for the product set.
+That's a huge TAM and an opportunity and the, they seem to have some early moving advantage in the space, and we'll continue to see what we can do to keep moving that forward.

 speaker